manalu28/CRUD-CodeIgniter/README.md

 # CRUD-CodeIgniter
-CRUD is Create Read Update Delete.
+CRUD is a Create, Read, Update and Delete.

 Framework :
 I use PHP Framework CodeIgniter 3 and Bootstrap 4 HTML, CSS, and JS library.